How to install Squid Proxy on CentOS 7

 Environment Specification

-We have provisioned a CentOS 7 virtual machine with following specification.
+We have successfully provisioned a CentOS 7 virtual machine with the following specifications to ensure optimal performance and reliability.

 Install Squid Proxy on CentOS 7